Frobenius intertwiners for q-difference equations: Concluding remarks and future directions

 in terminology of \cite{Oko17} $\Psi(\uu,\hbar,q,z)$ is also referred to as the {\it capping operator}.

-Similarly, the partition function of $\matZ/p\matZ$ - invariant quasimaps at $\infty \in \mathbb{P}^1$ can be shown to be equal to $\Psi(\uu,\hbar,q^p,z^p)^{-1}$.
+At $\infty \in \mathbb{P}^{1}$ we also impose a relative condition but require, in addition, the relative quasimaps to be $\matZ/p\matZ$-invariant.
+More precisely, recall that the moduli space of relative quasimaps is defined as a stack quotient of quasimaps from a chain of $\mathbb{P}^1$'s by the automorphism group $(\matC^{\times})^{l}$ where $l$ is the length of the chain, see Section 6.2 in \cite{Oko17}.
+The moduli space of relative quasimaps at $\infty \in \mathbb{P}^{1}$ is constructed as follows: first we consider the space of quasimaps from a chain of rational curves of length $l$ which are invariant with respect to $\matZ/p\matZ$, which acts in each ``bubble'' (the component of the chain) via multiplication by $p$ - th roots of unity.
+Then we define the $\matZ/p\matZ$-invariant quasimaps as the stack quotient of this moduli space by $(\matC^{\times})^{l}$.
+This ``$\matZ/p\matZ$-invariant chain of bubbles'' is represented by the red color in Fig.\,\ref{quaspic}.

+By the $\matZ/p\matZ$-invariance, the degrees of the quasimaps allowed in this picture are all multiples of $p$.
+In particular, the corresponding partition function is a power series in $z^p$.
+For appropriately defined moduli space, the corresponding partition function arising at $\infty \in \mathbb{P}^1$ is equal to $\Psi(\uu,\hbar,q^p,z^p)^{-1}$.
+The inverse arises due to transposition and inversion of character $q\to 1/q$ at $\infty \in \mathbb{P}^1$.

 Finally, the contribution of degree $0$ - quasimaps which correspond to the ``constant'' quasimaps from the parameterized component $\matP^1$ can be computed by $\matC^{\times}_q$ - equivariant localization similarly to how it was done for the shift operators in Section 8.2 of \cite{Oko17}, in particular see Lemma 8.2.12.
 The resulting contribution has the form

 where $T^{1/2}X$ denotes the corresponding choice of the polarization bundle of $X$.
-For instance, in the case $X=T^{*}\matP^1$ this formula specializes to (\ref{frobzeroterm}).
+The numerator of this fraction is the localization contribution at $0 \in \mathbb{P}^1$ and the denominator is at $\infty \in \mathbb{P}^1$.
 Combining all this together we obtain that the corresponding partition function is

-which is exactly the Frobenius intertwiner.
+which is exactly the Frobenius intertwiner (\ref{froint}).

-We note that the idea of $\matZ/p \matZ$ - invariant quasimap moduli is similar to the moduli space recently used in \cite{HL24} to define the quantum Steenrod operators in quantum cohomology.
+The idea of $\matZ/p \matZ$ - invariant quasimap moduli is similar to the one used in \cite{HL24} to investigate the quantum Steenrod operators in quantum cohomology.
+It was shown in \cite{HL24} that for a large class of varieties $X$, which includes the Nakajima varieties, the quantum Steenrod operations coincide with the $p$-curvature of the quantum connection.

-Frobenius intertwiners link the theory of $p$ - adic differential equations with the theory of exponential sums in number theory \cite{K90}.
-Namely, interesting sums arise as the traces \bean \textrm{Tr} ( \Fr(T_z)) \eean where $T_z \in \matQ_p$ denotes the Teichmuller representative of an element $z\in \matF_p$.
-These sums may be considered as the arithmetic counterpart of the integral representation for solutions of the corresponding differential equation.
-See for instance \cite{Dwo74}, where the Kloosterman sum is realized as the trace of Frobenius for the Bessel differential equation.